Johell1NS/StepGenerator/README.md

 This song is from NoCopyrightSounds (NCS), a great source for royalty-free music perfect for testing.

 You can immediately see how the generated charts look and play.
-Feel free to use this as a reference or replace the MP3 with your own tunes to create new simfiles!

 ## ☕ Support me